iloveyii/hotel_frontend_maven/README.md

 In this repo we will explain how to setup simple/fxml (without/with fxml) JavaFx application using IntelliJ.
 ![demo](https://raw.githubusercontent.com/iloveyii/hotel_frontend_maven/master/src/main/resources/org/hotel/images/demo.gif)

+# Installations
+- You only need to follow this section if you are cloning from git repo
+- You need the rest of the sections only if you want to create such project from scratch
+- Clone the repo `git clone https://github.com/iloveyii/hotel_frontend_maven.git`
+- Either use command line `mvn clean javafx:run` or follow the section "Run configuration" below if you want to run from IntelliJ
+- The default root credentials are `email: root@localhost & password: root`, once logged in you can create more users.

+## Pre Requisite
+- You need to install Git, Maven, Docker, IntelliJ for your platform.

 # Configuration
 - Open IntelliJ > New > Project
 - Select Maven in the left pane